Novel-Idea/Philomena/README.md

-# SoulBOT — A Discord Bot with a Soul!
+# Philomena (Based on SoulBot!) — A Discord Bot with a Soul!

 Welcome to the work in progress that is SoulBOT, a NodeJS bot utilization the Discord.JS library.
 The main feature of SoulBOT is its soul, which allows you to give your bot a personality.
 Will yours be friendly?
 Snarky?
 Shy?
 The possibilities are as endless as your imagination!